 The website is a vital source of information for people working on issues related to children who lack adequate family care.
-The website library contains over 1200 research, policy and programme resources related to the care and protection of vulnerable children.
+The website library contains almost 2000 research, policy and programme resources related to the care and protection of vulnerable children.
 The library is searchable by region, country or specific topics.

 NEW IN THE BCN LIBRARY:

 No Justice: Torture, Trafficking and Segregation in Mexico

 This report from Disability Rights International (DRI) outlines the findings from a two-year investigation into the treatment of children and adults with mental disabilities in Mexico City, particularly those in the care of state-funded and private residential facilities.

 Beyond Orphanages: Family and Community-Based Orphan Care Webinar

 In August 2015, Child Family Health International (CFHI) held a webinar reviewing the situation of children living in residential care facilities around the world.

 A World Without Orphans: A Documentary Dialogue to Engage the Church in the Pursuit of a World Without Orphans